 INTERACTIVE CHEESE & CHARCUTERIE BOARD

-The Sid Wainer & Son® Interactive Cheese & Charcuterie Board is a convenient way to browse our many styles of fine artisanal cheese and charcuterie while learning about each style.
+The Sid Wainer & Son Interactive Cheese & Charcuterie Board is a fun and easy way to browse our many styles of fine artisanal cheese and charcuterie while learning about each.

-As you hover over items on the board a style description will appear.
+As you hover over items on the board – informative descriptions will display.

 Bloomy rind cheeses, including brie and camembert, are coated with penicillium candidum, resulting in the development of an edible, fluffy white rind.
 Also called soft-ripened, bloomy rind cheeses will soften at room temperature, as they ripen from the outside in.